-Note 8: Reconciliation of Government-Wide Financial Statements and Fund Financial Statements
+Note 7: Reconciliation of Government-Wide Financial Statements and Fund Financial Statements

 The Governmental Funds Balance Sheet/Statement of Net Position includes an adjustments column.
-The adjustments have the following elements:
+The adjustments may have the following elements:

-- 1) capital improvements used in government activities are not financial resources and, therefore are not reported in the funds; and - 2) long-term liabilities such as notes payable and accrued interest payable are not due and payable in the current period and, therefore, are not in the funds.
+- 1) capital improvements used in government activities are not financial resources and, therefore are not reported in the funds; - 2) long-term liabilities such as notes payable and accrued interest payable are not due and payable in the current period and, therefore, are not in the funds; and - 3) deferred loss on refunding is amortized over the life of the debt and therefore is not in the funds.

 The Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances/Statement of Activities includes an adjustments column.
-The adjustments have the following elements:
+The adjustments may have the following elements: